 For the 10 mile race there are trophies to winning teams and to the first three individual male and female winners.
 There are also awards in 5 year age categories up to and including 70+.
 For the 5 mile race there are trophies for the individual winners.
 The 10 mile race is part of the Sussex Grand Prix, and so contributes to your points if you are targeting that race series

-All runners will get a reusable Downland Races water bottle at the end.
-We also try to capture photos of all runners, which are available to download free and can be used to create your own personalised memento.
+We will try to capture photos of all runners, which are available to download free and can be used to create your own personalised memento.
 The photos are not done by professional photographers (hence free) so we might not capture everyone, and we can’t guarantee the quality of the shots.

 Last year’s results are available for download at the bottom of the page.